Hiking in Japan: My Favorite Hikes and Walks

-Hikes in Japan list below is not in any particular order of preference/like and I enjoyed all of these walks and hikes individually – for different reasons.
+The list below is not in any particular order of preference.
+I enjoyed all of these walks and hikes for very different reasons.

 Circling Yakushima – Kyushu

 Where will I ever get to circle a perfectly circular-shaped island covering 100 kilometers in distance?
 During my second visit to Yakushima (when I stayed for two months), I sure had plenty of time to explore the trails (or roads in this case) not listed among the famous hiking trails of Yakushima: I circled the island on foot following the car route.

 I started my walk in Anbo and planned out my walking days according to the availability of the accommodation along the route.
 I finished the island walk in two nights and three days.

 My favorite part was walking the famous West Forest Road where the only other creatures on foot were island monkeys and deer.
 You can take many detours along the route to visit some of the many waterfalls in Yakushima.
 I also strongly recommend an overnight stay in Nagata, one of the most picturesque towns in Yakushima, for the sunset and sunrise views.
 You can read a more detailed account of my Yakushima island walk – Circling Yakushima.

 Naka Dake Onsen loop hike in Daisetsuzan National Park – Hokkaido

 This is a relatively long day hike taking around seven to eight hours but luckily not a very strenuous one.
 The more difficult section involves the hike up to Asahidake (the highest peak in Hokkaido) and then the steep descent down to the valley (which takes around 3 hours).